stevenchadburrow/Acolyte816/README.md

 The Simulator is powered by gianlucag's 6502 emulator library, with Agumander's W65C02 edits.
 The LICENSE.txt pertains to the "mos6502-Edit816.h" and "mos6502-Edit816.cpp" files only.

-BODGES REQUIRED:  The 74AHCT245 connected to the PIC needs two changes: 1) Pin 1 is no longer R/W but instead connected to +5V.
-2) Pin 19 is connected to RC5.
+BODGES REQUIRED:  The 74AHCT245 connected to the PIC needs two changes: One, Pin 1 is no longer R/W but instead connected to +5V.
+Two, Pin 19 is connected to RC5.
 Also, the FTDI USB 6-pin connector has RTS and DTS lines cut and no longer connected to RC4 and RC5.

 A picture of the board after bodges.
 <kbd>